-Register for a FREE Google My Business account.
+Register for a FREE Google Business Profile account.
 It’s how you’ll update your Google listing for your practice, meaning…

 Your Google listing shows pictures of your clinic plus all information googlers expect to see.
-Your business’s information gets pulled automatically from data you enter in your Google My Business account.
+Your business’s information gets pulled automatically from data you enter in your Google Business Profile account.

 If someone is looking for a local vet (which is VERY likely obviously!), if and when they search on Google Maps, they’ll also see your Google listing there!

 Google is the #1 search engine in the world, so you need to ensure your clinic’s web presence is optimized for it!

 When you log in to your Google Business Profile account, double check that this data is correct:

 - Address (Google will verify it with a postcard)